 - 2 cups small cauliflower florets

 - On a rimmed tray, mix the panko, smoked paprika, garlic, onion, cayenne, and salt.
 In a small shallow bowl, lightly beat the egg.

 - Preheat the air fryer to 370°F.

 - Dip each cauliflower floret into the egg, coat with the panko mixture, then place onto a large plate.
 Drizzle the cauliflower with olive oil and place into the air fryer basket in a single layer with a little space between each floret.
 Don’t overcrowd the basket.
 Work in batches if necessary.
 Air fry for 9 to 12 minutes, or until golden brown and crisp.
+The exact timing will depend on your air fryer.
 Repeat with any remaining cauliflower.